Akrata railway station

 Akrata railway station (Σιδηροδρομικός Σταθμός Ακράτα) is a railway station in Akrata, a small seaside town in Achaea, Greece.
 It is located just south of Akrata, close to the Olympia Odos motorway.
-The station is currently served by Line 5 of the Athens Suburban Railway, between Kiato and Aigio.
+The station is currently served by Hellenic Train local services between Kiato and Aigio.

 The station originally opened in 1887, as part of the Piraeus–Patras railway: the line closed on 9 July 2007, and the station was rebuilt as part of the extension of the standard gauge Athens Airport–Patras railway to Aigio, co-financed by the European Union's Cohesion Fund 2000–2006.
 The new station opened on 22 June 2020.

 History

-The Station opened 22 June 2020 by Minister of Transport, Kostas Karamanlis. as part of the €848-million ErgOSE project extension of the Athens Airport–Patras railway to Aigio railline co-financed by the European Union's Cohesion Fund 2000–2006.
+The Station opened 22 June 2020 by Minister of Transport, Kostas Karamanlis. as part of the €848-million ERGOSE project extension of the Athens Airport–Patras railway to Aigio railline co-financed by the European Union's Cohesion Fund 2000–2006.
 It was one of three new stations in (Xylokastro, Akrata, and Aegio) and six holts (Diminio, Lykoporia, Lygia, Platanos Beach, Diakopto, and Eliki) to come online when the section of track opened.
 It should not be confused with the now-closed station on the old Piraeus–Patras railway SPAP, which is located northeast of the current station, closer to the coast of the Corinthian Gulf.